natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 ### Comparison across versions

 At first we used mhap 2.1, using the same parameters as in [^fn1].
 But actually, Chin. *et al* used mhap 1.6.
-This version difference yielded odd results: many more overlaps were found only by mhap 2.1.
+This version change yielded surprising results: many more overlaps were found only by mhap 2.1.
-Here is a comparison between our two executions of mhap 1.6 and 2.1 using the same command-line parameters, in terms of shared and exclusive overlaps.
+Here is a comparison between the two executions of mhap 1.6 and 2.1 using the same command-line parameters, in terms of shared and exclusive overlaps.

 ![venn diagram for mhap compare same parameter]({{ POST_ASSETS_PATH }}/img/mhap_venn_same.png)

 mhap 2.1 found many more overlaps than mhap 1.6.
 But it turns out that this is because mhap 1.6 calculates a similarity score between reads and mhap 2.1 calculates a distance between reads, the meaning of the -\-threshold option is different between the two versions, so we should have not used the same parameter value for both versions (thanks to Sergey Koren for pointing this out).
-This explains why a user may get so different results between the two versions.
-Below, we plot the Venn diagrams of overlaps found only by mhap 1.6 (with -\-threshold 0.02 like [^fn1]) and only by mhap 2.1 with -\-threshold 0.98 (1 - 0.02), i.e. where the two runs should be more equivalent.
+This explains why a user may get significantly different results between the two versions, when running them carelessly with identical parameters.
+Below, we plot the Venn diagrams of overlaps found only by mhap 1.6 (with -\-threshold 0.02 like [^fn1]) and only by mhap 2.1 with default parameters.

 ![venn diagram for mhap compare]({{ POST_ASSETS_PATH }}/img/mhap_venn.png)